askmike/new-webserver/README.md

 # New webserver

-Scripts and config files to quickly start a new webserver that has.
+Scripts and config files to quickly start a new webserver that has:

 - ufw
 - letsenscrypt ssl